IU-PR/Capstone_project/content/docs/2025/open-labs-share/week5.md

 - **Manual & User-led Testing:** The feedback sessions served as invaluable user acceptance testing (UAT), helping us identify and fix functional bugs before they impacted a wider audience.

 **CI/CD & Deployment:**
 - **Automated Deployment:** The implementation of an auto-deployment pipeline minimizes manual deployment errors and ensures that the latest stable version of the code is always available on our staging environment.
-This improves the reliability of our development process.
+This improves the reliability of our development process. **Important note: Current deployment is yet to be production-ready.
+We defined Green-Blue deploy as a key strategy and there is some work done.
+We are not stopping on current state, since it not fully functional, and planning to improve it in the next week.
+This is not a final version of our deployment.**

 ### ML Model Refinement